makapuf/bitbox-0xFF/TUTORIAL.md

 The image must be saved as a 256x256 pixels 8bpp - 256 color, bmp, non rle-compressed file.
 This simple format is used to simplify decoding on a microcontroller.
 Larger images with an header of 256x128 (with a total of 256x384) can also be used.

 The palette used is fixed and must be the bitbox micro palette.
-If you use another 256 color palette or modify the palette, it will be discarded on load and the engine will use the bitbox micro palette.
+If you use another 256 color palette or modify the palette, it will be discarded on load and the engine will use the bitbox micro palette instead. [micro palette](https://github.com/makapuf/bitbox-0xFF/blob/master/pal_micro.png?raw=true)!

-***XXX insert micro palette image XXX ***

 Even if almost any image editor can be used, setting up your image editor for work is quite important.

 The important steps to create a blank image are:

  - Create a blank 256x256 pixels image
  - Use indexed color mode.
 The image format uses a palette which by definition is an indexed color mode.
 You MUST use precise colors ids sometimes and not nuances, so this is important.
-On GIMP by example, use the Image/mode/indexed colors using a personalized palette.
+On GIMP by example, use the Image/mode/indexed colors, using a personalized palette.
 Select bitbox micro palette, Don't remove unused colors, and keep the colors in order (this is important).
  - Open the indexed palette window (which is NOT the color palette window on gimp)
  - Display a 16x16 grid as a guide
  - Use the pencil tool (press key "N" under gimp), not the brush, to have sharp edges (also set your eraser to have sharp edges).
 Also set your brush size to 1 pixel wide, it's pixel art we're talking about.

-***(XXX screenshots on gimp)***

 I presented GIMP here but there are many graphical editors capable of working with indexed colors, including photoshop.